John Smith (Chancellor of the Exchequer): Career

 Smith was a moderate Whig.
 He was first elected as Member of Parliament for Ludgershall at a contest in February 1679, but was defeated in the second election of the year in August.
-He stood again in 1681, and there was a double return, which was not resolved before the end of that Parliament.
+He stood again in 1681, and there was a double return, which was only resolved after the end of that Parliament.
 In 1689 he was returned unopposed as MP for Ludgershall.

 Smith was returned as MP for Bere Alston at a by-election on 15 December 1691.
 In 1694 he was appointed as a Lord of the Treasury and became a Privy Councillor on 23 May 1695.
 At the 1695 general election he was returned unopposed as MP for Andover.
 From 1695 to 1697 he was a Commissioner for Prize Appeals.
 He was returned unopposed again as MP for Andover at the 1698 general election.
 On 2 June 1699 he became Chancellor of the Exchequer.
 He was elected as MP for Andover again at the first general election of 1701, but although he was asked to continue as Chancellor, felt uncomfortable in a changed Parliament and resigned on 27 March 1701.
 In the second general election of 1701 and in that of 1702 he was re-elected MP for Andover.
 He was returned unopposed for Andover at the 1705 general election and was chosen as Speaker of the House of Commons in 1705.
 In 1706 he was a Commissioner for the Union with Scotland, and was the last Speaker of the House of Commons of England.
 After the Acts of Union 1707, he became the first Speaker of the new House of Commons of Great Britain.
 He was proposed for this position by his joint partner in the Company of Scotland, Francis Montgomerie of Giffen.

 At the 1708 general election Smith was returned unopposed as MP for Andover, and subsequently gave up his position as Speaker when he was appointed Chancellor of the Exchequer again on 22 April 1708.
 He ceased to be Chancellor at the dissolution of Parliament on 11 August 1710, and was returned unopposed for Andover at the 1710 election.
 He was then appointed to the lucrative post of Teller of the Exchequer.
 He refused to stand for Parliament at the 1713 election, offended by suggestions that the ministry had him under control.
 His post of Teller was renewed in 1714 and he held it for the rest of his life.

 Smith was returned as Member of Parliament for East Looe at the general elections in 1715 and 1722.